djaus2/BruceEckel.github.io/_posts/2016-06-20-a-model-to-fund-open-source-projects.md

 believe this will dramatically speed up software development in general, because more people will be able to work on the projects they love.

 This mechanism also provides valuable feedback from your customers.
-Just like systems like KickStarter (which doesn't fund you unless your minimum goal is reached, thus telling you whether there's enough interest in your project), paying down a bounty gives customers more investment in what features you
+Similar to systems like KickStarter (which doesn't fund you unless your minimum goal is reached, thus telling you whether there's enough interest in your project), paying down a bounty gives customers more investment in what features you